yiisoft/validator/docs/guide/conditional-validation.md

 );
 ```

-It's also possible to set it globally for all rules at the handler level via `RequiredHandler::$defaultEmptyCriteria`.
+It's also possible to set it globally for all rules of this type at the handler level via
+`RequiredHandler::$defaultEmptyCriteria`.

 ## `when`